-A complete ban on sale or purchase or re-sale of animals would cast a huge economic burden on the farmers
+A plea said that ban on sale or purchase of animals would cast a huge economic burden on the farmers